30 Days free Return

 With surgical steel, there's no coating at all.
 The silver tone is simply the metal.
 Because there's no surface layer to chip, fade, or wear through, there's nothing to tarnish — ever.
 The finish is permanent.
 It's not a quality you protect or maintain.
 It simply stays.

 Standard gold-plated jewellery places a thin layer of gold over a brass base.
 Brass tarnishes over time, which causes the gold finish to lift and fade faster than most people expect.
-That's a common source of disappointment.

 Here's what that means for you: